 Syntec Optics is an American optical manufacturer of precision optics.
 Since its inception in 1981, it has grown into what has now become a fully-integrated offering of precision optics manufacturing.
-Our precision optical solutions include optical components of various geometries, diamond turning optics (both prototype and production), optical systems, and optomechanics.
+Our precision optical solutions include optical components of various geometries, polymer optics, glass optics, diamond turning optics (both prototype and production), optical systems, and optomechanics.
 Our in-house optical design, optical assembly, and optical coating services make it a complete development solution for customers.
-To ensure quality, we have excellent metrology and testing set up.
+To ensure quality, we have excellent metrology and testing setup.

 Precision Optics applications are rapidly expanding.
 They find numerous applications in medical, consumer, defense, and biometrics fields.
-Therefore, with our innovative approach, Syntec Optics developed single point diamond turning technology.
+Therefore, with our innovative approach, Syntec Optics developed high refraction diamond turning technology (HRDT).
 This technology helps maintain high-level precision in optical elements.
 Similarly, we also reinvented plastic optics applications and tolerances.
 As a result, many OEMs use our precision molded plastic optics solutions for their critical applications.

-Our manufacturing team selects the most suitable optical materials – polymer or glass, depending on the end application.
-Consequently, the material selection approach helps to achieve desired properties in high precision optical components.
+Our manufacturing team selects the most suitable optical materials – polymer or glass, depending on the application.
+Consequently, the material selection approach helps to achieve desired properties in high-precision optical components.
 In addition, we produce laser optics, achromatic lenses, infrared optics, and optical prisms.
 Customers benefit from our precise custom optics solutions.

 Imaging optics applications are increasingly using freeform optics.
 Augmented and virtual reality head-mounted displays greatly benefited from freeform optics.
 One freeform element replaces several conventional rotationally symmetric elements.
 As a result, optical engineers can make miniaturized optical devices.
 Syntec Optics has overcome the challenges in manufacturing such complex surfaces.